Analysis | Most Republicans oppose teaching kids about the lingering effects of racism

 In other words, it’s possible that the focus on how critical race theory, in particular, was allegedly integrated into Virginia schools’ curriculums was not the decisive factor in the outcome of the election, something that The Washington Post’s Scott Clement suggested was possible shortly afterward.

 New polling from The Post and ABC News offers some additional insight into partisan views of education.
 For example, one of the factors that was identified as being a source of frustration for those evaluating how schools are run in each state was the response to the coronavirus pandemic.
 It’s certainly the case that there was a lot of expressed frustration about mask rules.
-But the Post-ABC poll finds that half of Republicans think the rules governing the pandemic in their local schools were either about right or not strict enough.
+But The Post-ABC poll finds that half of Republicans think the rules governing the pandemic in their local schools were either about right or not strict enough.
 There is, however, a 41-point gap between the parties when considering just those who think the policies were “too strict.”

 The Virginia race also focused heavily on the question of how much say parents should have in educational curriculums, thanks in part to the Democratic nominee, Terry McAuliffe, making a comment that parents shouldn’t dictate what children are taught.
 Most Americans think that parents should have some say in what children are learning, with nearly half saying that parents should have a lot of say.
 On that question, there was again a wide partisan divide, with three-quarters of Republicans saying parents should have “a lot” of say, 48 percentage points more than among Democrats.